-If you’ve decided to join the millions of business owners who own a franchise, you’re going to need money: sometimes a lot of it.
+If you’ve decided to join the millions of business owners who start their own businesses by becoming a franchise owner, you’re going to need money: sometimes a lot of it.
 Franchise start-up costs can run from thousands to more than a million dollars for some of the most popular restaurant franchises.
-Franchises financing is available, buy you’ll need to know where to look.
+Franchises financing is available, but you’ll need to know where to look.

 While many of the top franchises require a franchisee to have substantial assets and/or net worth, there are plenty that can be purchased for $50,000 or less, and it may be possible to finance all or part of that cost.

-If your prospective franchisor offers financing, it’s definitely worth considering.
+Some franchise brands offer financing and if your prospective franchisor offers financing, it’s definitely worth considering.
 The franchisor may provide information about financing on its website.
 In addition, at least 14 days before you purchase a franchise, the franchisor must provide you with federally-mandated Franchise Disclosure Document (FDD).
-This document will contain information about financing offered through the franchisor.
+This document will contain information about any franchise loan offered through the franchisor.
 (Financing may be extended through a partner lender, rather than the franchisor itself.)